Hung Hom station

-Hung Hom station also served as the southern terminus of cross-border through-trains to mainland China, which were halted in 2020 due to the COVID-19 pandemic and officially disused in 2024.
+Hung Hom station also served as the southern terminus of cross-border through-trains from mainland China, which were halted in 2020 due to the COVID-19 pandemic and officially ended in 2024.

 History

 Former Hung Hom station

 An older station of the same name once existed on Chatham Road South.
-It was situated on the former coastline of Hung Hom Bay, at the southeastern corner of the Gun Club Hill Barracks (between the current-day Chung Sze Yuen Building A of the Hong Kong Polytechnic University and the Hong Kong History Museum).
+It was situated on the former coastline of Hung Hom Bay, at the southeastern corner of the Gun Club Hill Barracks (between the current-day Chung Sze Yuen Building A of the Hong Kong Polytechnic University and the Hong Kong Museum of History).

 This old Hung Hom station, a temporary wooden structure, operated from 1 October 1910 (the day the Kowloon–Canton Railway began operation) until 15 September 1921 It was later demolished and replaced by this station on 30 November 1975.